Table of Content

 Thank you to Gearbest for sending us a review unit, Gearbest is an affordable electronics wholesaler that works closely with major brands.

-There is currently a flash sell for the mi TV stick so if you like what you see in this review, check out the link at the end of the Article, Gearbest ship worldwide with expedited delivery times.
+There is currently a flash sell for the mi TV stick so if you like what you see in this review, check out the link at the end of the Article, Gearbest ships worldwide with expedited delivery times.

 You get a micro USB cable and a European power adaptor which is fine for the US & UK because it's USB powered. you can use the spare USB port from your TV.

 The remote control is very good quality and well built, it feels sturdy and the buttons have a great tactile feel to them.
 It has quick launch buttons for Netflix and Amazon prime video.
-It has a menu, back and home key as well as the volume control and standby button.
+It has a menu, back, and home key as well as the volume control and standby button.

 The directional pad is very responsive and does not feel mushy at all.
 And lastly, it has the Google assistant button to pick up voice commands with its built-in mic.
 The remote uses Bluetooth for connectivity.